interTwin-eu/itwinai/docs/3dgan_doc.rst

 3DGAN
 =====

-This section covers the CERN use case, which utilizes the `torch-lightning` framework for training and evaluation.
+This section covers the CERN use case that utilizes the `torch-lightning` framework for training and evaluation.
 The following files are integral to this use case:

 itwinai x 3DGAN
 ---------------